 This morning, I have been listening to one of my favourite composers, Hildegard of Bingen, a medieval mystic, saint, prophet, creatrix, and holistic health care practitioner extraordinaire.
 Listening to the beautiful singing and contemplating the divine feminine, I pulled two cards for my daily draw and I was completely blown away by how it all tied in…

-Hildegard’s presence has been keenly felt throughout the day, so I had create a Tarot spread in her honour here on the blog today.
-Let’s face it, more of Hildegard’s wisdom can only be a good thing in our topsy-turvy world!
-What amazes me the most is how current much of what she said 800 years ago feels today, especially with regards to nature and our environment.
+Hildegard’s presence has been keenly felt throughout the day, so I had to create a Tarot spread in her honour here on the blog today.
+Let’s face it, more of Hildegard’s ancient wisdom can only be a good thing in our topsy-turvy world!
+What amazes me the most is how current much of what she said 800 years ago feels very now, especially with regard to our relationship with Nature.

 This is how I did I created my Hildegard-inspired Tarot spread:

 - I searched for quotes by Hildegard and found a page with 60 of her quotes